FITNESS GOALS! Ahhh…

 1. There is not a perfect time of day to workout.

 Many fitness experts declare that the best time of day to workout is in the morning– usually around 5AM, before leaving for work or starting your daily duties.
 This fitness philosophy is to check the workout off before the day takes hold, assuring you can get your workout in for the day!
 And if you are reading this post and have found that exercising at 5AM works for you, I think you are amazing.
 But if you are reading this post, and you have it in your mind that 5AM is the ONLY time to workout, you may never make it into the second week of your fitness regiment.
 There just isn’t a perfect time to workout that is the same for every person on the planet.
 What there is though, is a time period in YOUR day that is best for you to workout.
 I am NOT a morning person.
 I never have been, and I have no desire to be.
 I stay up way later than I should each night, and a 5AM workout is NEVER happening.
 Early on in my own personal fitness journey, I accepted this fact and embraced it.
 I have found that it works best for me to exercise in the later evening.
 You may think I’m crazy– [and I admit, I am just a tad- Ha!]– but I found that this is what works for me to stick to a fitness regiment.
 I am so glad I went against the grain because once I figured this out, I have finally been able to maintain an exercise routine for more than a few months.
-I challenge you- find the time in your day (and it MAY VARY FROM DAY TO DAY) and COMMIT.
+I challenge you- find the time in your day (and it MAY VARY FROM DAY TO DAY) and COMMIT to achiving your fitness goals.

 REAL LIFE FITNESS TIP: Each week on Sunday, I look at my planner and all of my weekly responsibilities.
 I then determine what time each day of that week that I can fit my workout in.
 It’s an hour of time each day.
 Trust me.
 You too, can fit it into your schedule.
 This concept works well and eliminates the daily stress of waking each day wondering when you will workout.
 If I have it written down in my planner as an appointment, and I tell myself that the appointment can not be rescheduled, then guess what?– the workout actually happens!